yosshy/bergenholmclient/README.rst

 Usage
 -----

-bergenholmclient has 3 subcommands below:
+bergenholmclient has subcommands below:

 * host
 * group
 * template
+* power

 You can see the help message like below: